-These vegan enchiladas are made with a delicious filling full of veggie crumbles, black beans, and sweet potatoes and rolled up in tortillas and smothered with a savory sauce and lots of vegan cheese!
+Vegan enchiladas are made with a delicious filling of veggie crumbles, black beans, and sweet potatoes rolled up in tortillas and smothered with a savory sauce and lots of vegan cheese!
+This easy vegetarian recipe with a gluten-free option.

 Vegan Enchiladas For Your Meal Plans